Zandr0id/TwilightOS/README.md

 # ChaOS
-This is an experimental operating system from the ground up.
-I want to learn about what's going on *"under the hood"* and this is the best way to do it.
-It is built using the cross compiler described in the [OSDev.org Cross Compiler](https://wiki.osdev.org/GCC_Cross-Compiler) section.

-The make file has a number of useful options, however, you'll want to change the `make run` option to point to wherever you have qemu installed.
-I'm developing this on Windows with WLS, so qemu must be started in a hacky way with a Windows powershell.
+This is a project that is intended to become my every day use OS.
+I want to learn how to make the tools that I use everyday.
+I also have plans to build other things like a code editor and web browser.
+It's still in the very first stages, but there are promising resultes so far.

+## Building
+For now, ChaOS is built using the cross compiler described in the [OSDev.org Cross Compiler](https://wiki.osdev.org/GCC_Cross-Compiler) section.
+I'm using Visual Studio Code as the main editor and doing the compiling with the Windows Subsystem for Linux.
+I've only done testing on Qemu and VirtualBox, but you can try any emulator you want.
+You'll have to change the path in the `make run` recepie to use what you want if you want to use that command.

 ## **Some useful makefile commands**
 Check out the make file to see all the options, but these are the most useful
 - `make clean` will clean all built files
 - `make build` will build all files
 - `make run` will start the OS with Qemu
-- `make files` will show you every file that is located for use in building
+- `make files` will show you every file that is located for use in building process
-- `make list` will show you all the other options
-- `make all` will do all of the above in one step

 ## **Goals**
 - [x] Be able to boot
 - [x] Display text to the screen
 - [x] GDT
-- [X] IDT
+- [x] IDT
+- [x] Exceptions
 - [ ] System Time
 - [ ] Keyboard Support
+- [ ] Dynamic Memory
 - [ ] File System
 - [ ] Graphics